 Every parent has a legal responsibility to financially support their children, no matter where the child resides.
 In many cases, this means the non-custodial parent will pay child support to the custodial parent.
-However, there are instances where the non-custodial parent will struggle with paying child support, which can lead to severe consequences in Oklahoma.
+However, there are instances where the non-custodial parent will struggle to make their child support payments, which can lead to severe consequences in Oklahoma.

 The purpose of child support is to ensure that the custodial parent can financially provide for the child.
 If the court orders that you have to pay child support, then there is no way that you can get out of paying it.
-Regardless of whether you don't pay child support because you don't have the money or because you just don't want to, there are many consequences that you can potentially face.
+Regardless of whether you don't pay child support or you don't have the money, there are many consequences that you can potentially face for missing your payments.

 The state will take drastic measures to ensure that the custodial parent gets the funds that they need.
 They can decide to take a certain percentage of your check.
 You may also get your state and federal tax return taken.
 Additionally, you can get liens placed on your property.
 This means that the state can seize your property in order to satisfy the child support debt.